who0liebo0lie/-Image-Data-Generator-Computer-Vision-/README.md

 🧠 Image Data Generator – Computer Vision Augmentation

 This project demonstrates how to use Keras’ ImageDataGenerator to augment image datasets for deep learning in computer vision.
+Source file is [ChaLearn Looking at People - Dataset 26](https://chalearnlap.cvc.uab.es/dataset/26/description/)
  It visualizes real-time image transformations that help improve model generalization and reduce overfitting.

 📚 Table of Contents
 About the Project